csijh/wrap/README.md

 There are perhaps three major advantages of web-based presentations.
 One is that they are cross-platform.
 A second is that a wide range of different types of resource can be embedded in a presentation, with no need to change programs while presenting.
-A third is that the approach is completely open ended, with virtually no limit to what can be achieved.
-On the other hand, there are quite a lot of niggly details to sort out, and the aim of this framework is to handle some of those details.
+A third is that the approach is completely open ended, using free and open source software, with no proprietary lock-in, and virtually no limit to what can be achieved.
+On the other hand, there are quite a lot of niggly details to sort out, and the aim of this framework and its documentation is to handle some of those details.

 The framework itself provides only a fairly small range of basic features.
 The bulk of the power of web presentations comes from the capabilities of browsers